Create a cube perspective

 3. Using a cube perspective

 Cube perspectives can be used in the same way as native cubes.
-For example, simply drag measures and hierarchies from a cube perspective in the Explore window to the dashboard canvas to display a table or chart.
+For example, simply drag measures and hierarchies from a cube perspective in the Explore window to the canvas of a metric set or dashboard to display a table or chart.